polds/imgbase64/README.md

 # Notes

 * Please make sure your Default Image is a working image url.
-If your Default Image fails to load the package will `panic()`
+If your Default Image fails to load the package will `panic()`.
+This was deliberate.

 # Todo